balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 5. Client A creates and signs a new GMBC block containing an operation to add client B and with the hash of the genesis block from step 1 as the "antecedent".
 Client A posts this block to the KMS for appending to the GMBC.

-6. Client A posts a request to the KMS to bind the GK to the GMBC by setting the "block" attribute of the GK to be the hash of the GMBC block posted in 5 (this has the effect of linking authorization for retrieval of the GK to the membership of the GMBC at that particular block).
+6. Client A posts a request to the KMS to update the GK and bind it to the GMBC by setting the "block" attribute of the GK to be the hash of the GMBC block posted in 5 (this has the effect of linking authorization for retrieval of the GK to the membership of the GMBC at that particular block).

 7. Client B obtains the encrypted resource from the resource server, including the GK URI as metadata.